fragarco/abasc/docs/en/abasc.md

 ### `STOP`

 **Command.** In Locomotive BASIC, this stops program execution and returns control to the interpreter.
 Execution may be resumed with `CONT`.
-Since this is of little use in a compiled program, BASC repurposes this instruction to perform a machine reset (`CALL 0`).
+Since this is of little use in a compiled program, ABASC repurposes this instruction to perform a machine reset (`CALL 0`).

 ### `STR$(x)`